 Other dog appropriate?
 Louis is pretty dog selective so he may do best as the only dog.
-He is very chatty, which is very common for American Bulldogs and we believe him to be a AB mix.
+However, he has done well with a few small dogs so we think he'd do ok with a small dog as they don't intimidate him.
+He's a big baby.
+He does live with a medium sized schnauzer and does well with him but can snark at him occasionally.
+Louis is very chatty, which is very common for American Bulldogs and we believe him to be a AB mix.
 He bark-talks a lot and this can intimidate some dogs.
-He has meet several larger dogs and it has not gone well.
+He has met several larger dogs and so far it hasn't been a match.
 He is not aggressive at all and does fine going on walks with other dogs but he prefers dogs to give him space and not get in his face.
-He might do well with a small, easy going dog, but larger dogs have not worked out well as he either scares them or they scare him.

-How is he/she with strangers?
+How is he with strangers?
 Louis does fine meeting new people and really likes them.
 He is friendly and will even bark hello!

-Does he/she like car rides?
+Does he like car rides?
 He seems fine riding in the car and quietly lays down.

 Exercise level needed?
 Louis needs a moderate amount of exercise.
 He would enjoy daily walks around the neighborhood or hikes but he isn't much of a jogger past 2 miles.
 He is a bigger, stockier boy so he's no gazelle!
 Playing chase in the yard or playing tug with his toys is sufficient too.
 He is a very good dog for someone with a mellower lifestyle who just likes to take their dog for a walk.